danielwaltz/vueconf-us-2019/README.md

 - Basically an opinionated Vue app starter
 - Lots of performance configured for you out of the box
 - Nuxt could be good option for marketing sites

+## Vue.js In Practice

+- Common theme - Vue is very incrementally adoptable
+- Almost everyone has to maintain a legacy app (primarily Angular.js)
+- Create a company specific vue cli plugin for shared functionality
+- Code owners tool

+## Vuex Explained Visually

+- Use `mapState` and `mapGetters`

 # Day 3